 A Great New Way to Use Audio in Your Classroom

 Great question!
 Our Audio Read-Alouds are the stories your students love, read and recorded by us here at Scholastic.
 They’re often read by the author of the story, creating a fantastic author-reader connection.
-Teachers tell us these Read-Alouds are great for students to listen to while they read along in their print magazines (and help save teachers’ vocal cords as well!).
+Teachers tell us these Read-Alouds are great for students to listen to while they read along (and help save teachers’ vocal cords as well!).

 When using Text-to-Speech, students have the story read aloud to them by an automated voice while they follow along in the digital version of the story.
 Students can control the speed of the reading, and each word is highlighted as it is read.
-This is among the new features this year that will be powerful in building fluency, particularly in developing readers and ELLs.
+This feature is great for building fluency, particularly in developing readers and ELLs.

 You can find Text-to-Speech and Audio Read-Alouds on the left side of each article page in the Teacher View.
 In the Student View, the Audio Read-Alouds appear at the end of articles and stories.